 a.
-An employee, at the time of retirement from active service with the County, or upon the death of an employee while in active service, shall be paid one-fourth (1/4) of the value of earned but unused sick leave credit.
-The value of earned but unused sick leave credit includes sick leave credit transferred from another public entity.
+An employee, at the time of retirement from active service with the County, or upon the death of an employee while in active service, shall be paid one-fourth (1/4) of the value of earned but unused sick leave credit includes sick leave credit transferred from another public entity.
 The maximum of such payment, however, shall be as follows: